Book the World’s longest running play with The Mousetrap Theatre Breaks in London

 Agatha Christie’s murder- mystery is as much a “Must See” for visitors to London as the London Eye, Buckingham Palace, Trafalgar Square or the Tower of London.

 The Mousetrap is set in a country house hotel run by a young couple – Mollie and Giles Ralston.
 During a particularly wintery night five guests arrive to find themselves snowed in with no means of anyone getting in or out.
 So, it comes as a surprise to all when a policeman manages to battle through the snow drifts and arrives to warn the group that a murderer is heading their way.
-The sudden death of one of the characters has everyone pointing fingers, but it soon becomes clear that all is not what it seems to be and that everyone is a suspect.
+The sudden death of one of the guests has everyone pointing fingers, but it soon becomes clear that all is not what it seems to be and that everyone is a suspect.

 That The Mousetrap is still going, after so many years, is of no surprise.
 The quality of the writing and the acting is excellent.
 Whilst the cast do great homage to the Dame of Suspense they also make sure that a modern audience will enjoy the story, just as much as the original audiences, over a half a century ago.

 A recent first visit to The Mousetrap was an interesting experience.
 The small cast completely threw themselves into their roles, some could say that it was perhaps a bit overacted.
 The theatre was a joy, a previously unexplored treasure in London.
 Worth seeing if you have a few hours to spare, even if only for the fact of it being the longest running play in the West End

 I had not seen it for over 40 years and could not remember who had done it!
 Dated but nonetheless very enjoyable and I still couldn't remember who had done it - until all was revealed of course!
 At the time I went it was an anniversary occasion for show.
 Very unique show especially compared with current choices.